 This Clarity of Signal website is part of a larger citizen effort to raise global awareness.
 Each of us must do our part.
-This contribution is mine and has taken me the past three years to compile.
+This contribution is mine and has taken me the past four years to compile.
 I thank everybody that has helped gather all this important world changing information that I have now put into one easily accessible resource.
 May peace be with you and guide your way.

 Coverage of all things post 9/11, PNAC and Zbigniew Brzezinski’s Grand Chessboard Strategy

 IMI- Analysis – Understanding the Grand Chessboard – Leading German Think Tank

 IMI-Analyse 2009/013, in: IMI/DFG-VK: Kein Frieden mit der NATO

 Imperial Geopolitics: Ukraine, Georgia and the New Cold War between NATO and Russia

 von: Martin Hantke | Veröffentlicht am: 1.
 Januar 2009